cedricwalter/cedricwalter.github.io/content/posts/misc/amazon.md

 ## June 2025

-* I received a box of *Amazon Basics pens* that I never ordered.
+I received a box of *Amazon Basics pens* that I never ordered.
 I reported it to Amazon support the same day.
-They told me via chat to destroy, give away, or throw them away.
+They told me via chat to destroy, give away, or throw them away. **I should have kept a screenshot of that chat session!**

-* I received a German-language book I never ordered.
+I received a German-language book I never ordered a few days later.
 I reported it the same day, but got no reply.
 I even threatened to delete all my Amazon accounts.

 ## July 2025